caiguanhao/baidu-maps-coord-utils/README.md

 * The script file opened in new tab contains:
   * Functions to convert GEO string to point:
     * You can open the Console and type ``Q(".=LmIPNBjMOxcA;=LmIPNBjMOxcA;")``

+## Bugs

+* Back-and-forth conversion between point and coordinates is not always accurate.
+* Baidu Maps may change the coordinates to the address frequently.

 ## Requirements